iHost-Open-Source-Project/hassio-ihost-addon/hassio-ihost-sonoff-dongle-flasher/DOCS.md

 ## Preview

-**SONOFF Dongle Flasher for iHost** add-on enables online flashing of Zigbee NCP firmware for the onboard iHost MG21 module.Currently available firmware versions: V6.10.3, V7.4.1, V7.4.3, V7.4.4.
+**_SONOFF Dongle Flasher for iHost_** add-on enables online flashing of Zigbee NCP firmware (currently available versions: V6.10.3, V7.4.1, V7.4.3, and V7.4.4) to iHost's onboard MG21 Zigbee module.

 ## Prerequisite

-Home Assistant Operating System must be running on iHost via an SD card to use this add-on. **SONOFF Dongle Flasher for iHost** add-on is specifically designed for use with the "**HA over iHost**" project, allowing users to update the onboard MG21 Zigbee firmware.
+Home Assistant Operating System **MUST** be running on iHost via an SD card to use this add-on. **SONOFF Dongle Flasher for iHost** add-on is specifically designed for use with the "**HA over iHost**" project, allowing users to update the onboard MG21 Zigbee firmware.
 Learn [How to run Home Assistant Operating System on iHost?](https://github.com/iHost-Open-Source-Project/ha-operating-system?tab=readme-ov-file#readme)

 ## How to Install _SONOFF Dongle Flasher for iHost_ Add-on?

-### Add to Repository
+### **Add SONOFF Dongle Flasher for iHost Add-on to Repositories**
+**Skip** this step and simply proceed to the **Add-on Store** to install the required add-on if you have already added the add-ons from this repository (e.g. **iHost Hardware Control**).

 #### Via URL